KellerJordan/modded-nanogpt/README.md

 ## World record history

-The following is the progression of world records for the task of *training a neural network to 3.28 validation loss on FineWeb in the minimal amount of time on an 8xH100 machine.*
+The following is the progression of world records for the following competitive task:

+> *Train a neural network to 3.28 validation loss on FineWeb in the minimal amount of time on an 8xH100 machine.*

 | # | Record time | Description | Date | Log | Contributors |
 | - | - | - | - | - | - |